 I have many but one of my favorite quotes is actually one that my husband came up with at the gym.
 If someone goes for a really tough squat or deadlift and afterwards, they say something like “That was really hard,” Diego will look at him or her and say “Well, it's not knitting class.”
 I love it.
 It pretty much sums up what we do.

 Anything to do with murder.
 I love a good murder mystery.

 What inspires and motivates you?

 That is an easy one.
 My sister Charlotte.
-She has been fighting colon cancer for the past two years and she still manages to take care of my niece and nephew, cook, clean the house, run and strength train with me when she can…..all while going back and forth to the doctors, chemo treatments, etc. She ran 6.5 miles this past October at a triathlon, four days after her long chemo treatment.
-She is the strongest woman I know.
-I love her more than life.
-If she can do all of this, I can do anything.
+She fought for three and a half years with colon cancer and during that time, she still managed to take care of my niece and nephew, cook, clean the house and work for my mom's paper.
+She started running almost a year and half after she was diagnosed and strength trained with me when she could.....all while going back and forth to the doctors, chemo treatments, etc. In October 2013, she and I ran the run part of a triathalon, six and a half miles, four days after her long chemo treatment.

 What’s the coolest “side effect” you’ve noticed from lifting heavy?

 My self-confidence and my self-esteem.
-Oh, and my new booty.
-I have worked hard for four years to build a stronger backside.
-And I believe I have succeeded.
+And of course, my strength.
+I have worked hard for six years to build a stronger body.
+And I am still working on it.

 Next training goal:

 I signed up for the Starting Strength Classic at our friend's place in Westminster the end of October and another Strongwoman contest in December.
 Right now, all I am focused on is continuing to train and get stronger. .

 Passionate, kind, disciplined.